 - Are there any thoughts/concerns of selectively targeting certain student employees to take the survey (e.g. student leaders, students with higher rates of return on previous survey distribution, etc)?

-Participant recruitment methodology of the study is defined as convenience sampling, so soliciting everyone who falls into the defined participant pool (student employees) is the best strategy.
+Participant recruitment methodology includes soliciting everyone who falls into the defined participant pool (student employees).
 In this method, it might naturally occur that the students more willing to take the surveys are student leaders or would already have a high return rate in taking surveys/evaluations in the department.
-Additionally, if we are funded the NIRSA research grant, portions of funding will be earmarked for participation incentives for Surveys 2 & 3, thereby increasing the possibility that students will complete the surveys.

 - What will data reporting look like?